-In addition, Ypsilanti is a college town.
-There are a lot of students in Ypsilanti attending college, and as a result Ypsilanti provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Ypsilanti is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Ypsilanti enrolled in college, Ypsilanti has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Like elsewhere in America, most people in Ypsilanti use a private automobile to get to work.
 But notably, a substantial number of Ypsilanti‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The education level of Ypsilanti citizens is very high relative to the national average among all cities (21.84%): 38.14% of adults in Ypsilanti have a bachelor's degree or even advanced degree.
+The population of Ypsilanti is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.14% of adults in Ypsilanti have a bachelor's degree or even advanced degree.